fastapi/fastapi/docs/en/docs/tutorial/body-nested-models.md

 ## Attributes with lists of submodels

-You can also use Pydantic models as subtypes of `list`, `set`, etc:
+You can also use Pydantic models as subtypes of `list`, `set`, etc.:

 ```Python hl_lines="20"
 {!../../../docs_src/body_nested_models/tutorial006.py!}
 ```

-This will expect (convert, validate, document, etc) a JSON body like:
+This will expect (convert, validate, document, etc.) a JSON body like:

 ```JSON hl_lines="11"
 {